mi-ctr1/mi-ctr1/README.md

 ## 📓 Learning Log

-A repository tracking my independent research, experiments, notes, and smaller builds along the way.
+A repository tracking my studies, independent research, experiments, notes, and smaller builds like course projects along the way.

 ---